vamise/streampay-point-of-sale/README.md

 ## Getting Involved

 FYFY Pay is an open standard to facilitate commerce on Solana.
 We are looking for more contributors to help develop the ecosystem.
 Here are a few ideas if you're looking to get involved.

-### Hackathon Projects

-The [Solana Riptide Hackathon](https://solana.com/riptide) is happening right now.
-There's with a dedicated Payments track, presented by Visa.

-Here are some [Solana Pay hackathon ideas](https://www.figma.com/community/file/1070574785723157359) to get started thinking about how you can build the future of payments.

 ### eCommerce Platform Integrations
 To get as many merchants accepting payments on Solana as possible we need to provide easy ways to set up Fyfy Pay on all eCommerce platforms.